hyssostech/sketch-thru-plan-sdk-js/samples/scenario/README.md

 The app's usual Symbol and Task event handlers (e.g. `stpsdk.OnSymbolAdded`, `stpSdk.OnTaskAdded`) are invoked, as if the symbols had just been received from STP as a result of some user action on the UI.

+NOTE: `joinScenarioSession` just affects the local client that is executing the call.
+The replayed events are not broadcast to other clients - these will need to perform their own joins, if desired.
+To load content in a way that all connected clients are updated, use `loadNewScenario`.

 ```javascript
 const buttonJoin = document.getElementById('join');